coatless-quarto/panelize/README.md

 # quarto-panelize: A Quarto Extension for Panelizing Code Cells

-The `quarto-panelize` extension allows you to tabbify existing code cells.
+The `quarto-panelize` extension allows you to tabbify existing code cells to show their source or add interactivity.

 ## Installation